Schinzel/web-blocks/src/main/kotlin/io/schinzel/web_app_engine/thoughts.md

 # To do
 - Name of this project
+- ApiResponse.Error is not used
 - Readme
   - Instructions
 - Sample web framework
 - Path parameters?
-- Create a new public repo
 - Can template files have include files?
 - Error handling with html
 - License
-- A common class to send data to the server with
+- A common JavaScript class to send data to the server with
   - Error handling
   - Success handling
   - browser console logging